PowerShell/DSC/docs/reference/schemas/outputs/resource/list.md

 <!--
     Resources currently return this a null except for the test resources.
-Is this only for provider resources, or something else?
+Is this only for adapter resources, or something else?
 -->

 ```yaml